 An ordinary PC can adopt up to 7 such cards (the main thing is to find an appropriate motherboard).
 It should have either 4 outputs, or 2 outputs with a CI module.

-When buying such cards, it is very important to check whether they support Linux at the LinuxTV project website, since who would be interested in a card that is only Windows-compatible?!
+When buying such cards, it is very important to check whether they support Linux at the LinuxTV project website.
+Who would be interested in a card that is only Windows-compatible?

 As it has been said before, a transponder is an MPEG-TS stream.
 The MPEG-TS transport container allows packing many streams running simultaneously into the same byte stream, providing a standardized method for selecting the desired sub-stream.
 One TV channel is called a program.
 An MPEG-TS that contains only one program is called an SPTS, a Single Program Transport Stream.
 The satellite broadcasts an MPEG-TS that contains a lot of programs; it is called an MPTS - a Multiple Program Transport Stream.